marxshen/Explainable-COVID-19-Pneumonia/README.md

 # Explainable COVID-19 Pneumonia

 ---
-The program applies LIME and SHAP, interpretability methods in machine learning, to distinguish chest X-rays of individuals with respiratory illness testing positive for COVID-19 from other X-rays.
+This program applies LIME and SHAP, interpretability methods in machine learning, to distinguish chest X-rays of individuals with respiratory illness testing positive for COVID-19 from other X-rays.

 ---
 Environment: Colab Pro - Google Colab